 To see her name alongside one of my favourite songs, On Raglan Road, worried me a little.
 Nanci Griffith was one thing, but what would an American pop singer know about Irish music?
 Especially this song, which I associated with great Irish singers from Luke Kelly and Mary Black to Sinead O'Connor.

 And then I heard it.
-Looking back now, without a precise note in front of me on when other versions first appeared, I could have chosen any of the other four singers mentioned.
+Looking back now, without a precise note in front of me on when other versions first appeared, I could have chosen any of three of the other four singers mentioned (Luke Kelly not having been a woman).
 But Osborne had done the song proud, too; Patrick Kavanagh's enchanting poem of love, set to an Irish air after he met Luke Kelly, had turned out to be safe in her hands.

 I did not feel Nanci Griffith's version, though good, was quite up there with the others.
 So that left Sinead O'Connor, and it was a close-run thing.